Extra police patrolling during festive period

-More police will be on patrol across the region as the festive season gets into full swing.
+More police will be on patrol across Shropshire, Herefordshire and Worcestershire as the festive season gets into full swing.

 West Mercia Police said that it has planned for an increased number of visitors and shoppers as Christmas draws near.